BlueQuartzSoftware/simplnx/src/Plugins/ComplexCore/docs/GenerateColorTableFilter.md

 This **Filter** generates a color table array for a given 1-component input array.
 Each element of the input array is normalized and converted to a color based on where the value falls in the spectrum of the selected color preset.

+The user can apply an optional data mask and then set the RGB values (0-255) that will be used if the data mask has a FALSE value.

 % Auto generated parameter table will be inserted here

 ## Example Pipelines